Menu Close

 Anatomy of Temporal Bone

 Anatomy of Temporal Bone.
-The temporal bone is a paired symmetrical bone which forms the lower lateral walls of the human skull.
-It also forms parts of middle & posterior cranial fossa and base of skull.
-The temporal bone lies between the greater wing of sphenoid bone anteriorly and the occipital bone posteriorly.
-The body of sphenoid bone lies between the paired temporal bones.
-It articulates inferiorly with the mandible, forming the synovial temporo-mandibular joint of the jaw.
+The temporal bone is a paired, symmetrical bone forming the lower lateral walls of the human skull.
+The temporal bone houses critical structures of the vestibulocochlear apparatus, including the external auditory canal, the middle ear and the inner ear.
+These components play essential roles in hearing and balance.
+The temporal bone also contributes to the middle cranial fossae, posterior cranial fossae and the base of the skull.
+The sphenoid bone lies between the right and left temporal bones.
+The temporal bone lies anteriorly between the sphenoid bone (its greater wing) and the occipital bone posteriorly.
+Inferiorly, the temporal bone articulates with the mandible, forming the temporomandibular joint, a synovial joint that facilitates jaw movement.

 Parts of temporal bone.
 It is a composite structure consisting of five parts, each ossifying independently and later fuses with each other.